-Stock futures mixed as investors focus on Fed policy meeting
+Dow futures tumble, Boeing posts record loss

 Earnings are expected from Boeing, AT&T, Apple, Facebook and Tesla

-U.S. equity futures are pointing to a mixed open when the Wednesday trading session begins.
+U.S. equity futures are pointing to a lower open Wednesday.

 Continue Reading Below

-Dow futures suggest a decline of 0.4%, while the Nasdaq indicates a gain of 0.4%.
+Dow futures suggest a decline of nearly 300 points or 0.9%, weighed down by Boeing, while the Nasdaq and S&P 500 are also lower.

+The airplane maker posted its largest annual loss on record of $11.9 billion still plagued by the 737 Max Jet crisis.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Microsoft shares are giving the Nasdaq a boost after the software giant said its fiscal second-quarter net income rose more than 30% to $15.5 billion.
+Despite the broader declines, Microsoft shares are higher after the software giant said its fiscal second-quarter net income rose more than 30% to $15.5 billion.
 Sales advanced 17% to $43.1 billion.
 Both figures topped analyst expectations.
 Shares were up 4% in after-hours trading.

-The Fed is expected to keep its extremely supportive policy stance unchanged given the slow progress in vanquishing the pandemic, analysts said.
+In other news, the Fed is expected to keep its extremely supportive policy stance unchanged given the slow progress in vanquishing the pandemic, analysts said.

 BOND MARKET WATCHING FOR ONGOING FED REASSURANCE ON PURCHASES